perjerz/academic-perjerz/content/post/en-what-is-ngmodule/index.md

 **NO_ERRORS_SCHEMA - Tell Angular Compiler to allow all elements and properties**

-For [Shallow Testing](https://vsavkin.com/three-ways-to-test-angular-2-components-dcea8e90bd8d) we want to test Angular Template by ignoring dependencies of components (Don't care template errors about what dependencies they need)
+For [Shallow Testing](https://vsavkin.com/three-ways-to-test-angular-2-components-dcea8e90bd8d), we want to test Angular Template by ignoring dependencies of components (Don't care template errors about what dependencies they need)

 We can configure module to make Angular components behaving as simple DOMs.

-The below example is that the component - ConversationsCmp to be shallow testing.
+The below example is to prepare ConversationsCmp for shallow testing.
 We just want to test that it renders texts correctly.
 However, the parent of texts is  `<mat-card></mat-card>` or MatCardComponent.
 We don't really care it.
 We just want to check there is right text inside.

 When we create TestBed, we have to configure the module with schemas `NO_ERRORS_SCHEMA` to ignore the error from not importing `MatCardModule`.
 Angular Compiler will be clear about the scope of `MatCardComponent` and the test is passed.